 What Programs are offered in Orange County, California?

-Before you can find the right treatment center for you or your loved one, you must understand what each program facility offers.
+Before you can find the right treatment center for you or your loved one in Orange County, you must understand what each program facility offers.
 Below you’ll find a description of standard programs offered by treatment centers:

 1. Medical Detox Programs

-This is a staple program in most rehab facilities.
-It’s aim is to provide a safe space for patients undergoing a drug or alcohol detox.
+Medical Detox is a staple program in most rehab facilities in Orange County, CA. It aims to provide a safe space for patients undergoing a drug or alcohol detox.
 Supervision of professional medical staff is usually involved to help mitigate the unwanted side effects and withdrawal symptoms that are commonly associated with drug and alcohol detox.

 2. Partial Hospitalization Programs

-These are programs tailored for patients who need more care and attention than patients in the intensive outpatient program.
+Partial Hospitalization Programs are tailored for patients who need more care and attention than patients in the intensive outpatient program.
 In other words, this program works for patients who don’t need around the clock care.
 However, these patients will most likely need more attention compared to those going through an outpatient treatment program.

 These programs are often structured the same way as inpatient programs except that they only take several hours each day.